1.5 minutes

 Designing a UI that delights users and the business

-The goal: design layouts and components that clicked together seamlessly, so the whole booking journey could feel clear, consistent, and trustworthy.
+Design layouts and components that the whole booking journey could feel clear, consistent, and trustworthy.

 The high-fidelity Figma prototype wasn’t just for show, it made usability testing more realistic, with the intention to win stakeholder buy-in, and also giving developers a head start.
-So, it needed a system thinking based on UI Kits to streamlined communication and shaved off dev workload.
+So, it needed a system thinking using existing UI Kits to streamlined communication and decrease dev workload.

 Challenges & Constraints